 top of page

-What is Brainspotting Therapy (BST)?
+What is Brainspotting (BSP)?

 Brainspotting (BSP) is a new technique that thousands of therapists are using in order to help clients